 The “I”-Feeling—Spiritual Minimalism

 The “I”-feeling is the innermost sense of our existence.
-It represents the irreducible element of any human knowledge, experience, perception, etc. Self-Enquiry meditation brings the awareness of this constant element of our lives that was, is, and will continue to be “ourselves” in spite of changing thoughts, emotions, visions, religions, and philosophies.
+It represents the irreducible element of any human knowledge, experience, perception, etc. Self-Inquiry meditation brings the awareness of this constant element of our lives that was, is, and will continue to be “ourselves” in spite of changing thoughts, emotions, visions, religions, and philosophies.

 In the arts, minimalism is a style that tries to bring design elements and forms back to their essence.
 The awareness of the “I”-feeling can be seen as spiritual minimalism.

-This path reveals the beauty of an exquisite simplicity.
+This path reveals the beauty of exquisite simplicity.
 It also brings a release from the identification with the shadows.